Learn how to draw a rose.

 Step 2: From the center, draw the outer petals.

 After drawing the center of the rose, work your way out.
 Paying attention to the petals closest to the middle.
 Observing their shape.
-Observe how large are they are compared the center? for instance, do you notice how the petals overlap?
-Just like the first step, draw them in loose them in general shapes.
+Observe how large are they are compared to the center? for instance, do you notice how the petals overlap?
+Just like the first step, draw them in a loose way, then focus in on the general shapes.

 Step 3: Refine the petals.